- Marketing Research

-At LJ Research, we are frequently asked for quotes and proposals from companies that require market research services.
+At the STR Tourism and Consumer Insights department, we are frequently asked for quotes and proposals from companies that require market research services.
 In most cases, however, we need to clarify a few specifics before we can outline an approach and costs.

 In this blog, we’re giving some guidance on how to write a market research brief so you are able to provide the information every market research company will be looking for before providing a quote.

 It is always useful to know the sector and industry you work in as well as the client-base or stakeholders you serve.
 It would also be useful to know the department you work in (e.g. marketing, sales, product development, etc.).

 2. Identify what you want to achieve from the market research?

 The ideal brief clarifies what exactly you require market research services for.
 For example, the research objective could be to evaluate customer satisfaction with a product; or you may want to evaluate the success of a marketing campaign.